 Environmentally Sensitive Areas Atlas

-The Municipal Act allows local governments to designate Development Permit Areas and guidelines in Official Community Plans for protection of the natural environment, its ecosystems and biological diversity and the protection of development from hazardous conditions.
+The Local Government Act allows local governments to designate Development Permit Areas and guidelines in Official Community Plans for protection of the natural environment, its ecosystems and biological diversity and the protection of development from hazardous conditions.
+Local governments may also use development permits to establish objectives to promote energy and water conservation and promote the reduction of greenhouse gas emissions.

 Contact the RDN's Planning Department for more information.